 But I’ve learned that all the hassle is just a means to an end.

 Adventure is not why I’m here and it’s not what I seek.
-Pretty pictures and funny stories are nice, but that’s not why I quit my life and said ‘yes’ to the whisper in my heart.
+Pretty pictures and funny stories are nice, but they are not why I quit my life and said ‘yes’ to the whisper in my heart.

 The whisper first came last November, actually.
 At first I thought I was crazy.
 Everyone else thought I was crazy.
 You’re not content.
 You’re chasing something.
 You’re running away.
 These were the words rolling off tongues, as well as bouncing around in my mind.